Understanding your blood needs

-Using a number of well-researched techniques, blood loss is minimized during surgery and when possible recycling any blood that might have otherwise been lost.
+Using a number of well-researched techniques, blood loss is minimized during surgery and any blood that might have otherwise been lost is recycled when possible.

 The amount of blood used for laboratory testing is minimized by carefully choosing the tests to be performed and using significantly smaller tubes for blood draws.
 Additionally, techniques are utilized to stimulate a person's ability to make blood through enhanced nutrition and certain medications.